noenomblot/ADA_P3-jekyll/_includes/intercluster.md

   Increase overall hyperlink volume but do not consistently reorganize the network.
 Strengthened and weakened ties tend to **cancel out** structurally, and sentiment shifts show **no strong direction**, reflecting diverse and fragmented reactions.

 - **Social and natural disasters**
-  Intuitively, one might expect a positive, empathetic sentiment — yet the data shows a **negative average shift**.
+  Intuitively, one might expect a positive, empathetic sentiment.
+Yet the data shows a **negative average shift**.
 This suggests that, during large-scale hardship, Reddit may tilt toward **toward conflict** more than toward solidarity.
 This shift, however, may arise from the sentiment scoring process, as disaster-related language is intrinsically negative and may not accurately capture empathetic intent.

 - **Holidays**
   Produce **minimal structural change**: few links are clearly strengthened or weakened, and interaction patterns remain stable.
 However, they coincide with a broad **improvement in tone**, hinting at a quieter, more diffuse positive effect.